Alessandro1103/obsidian/Vault1/Zettelkasten/Descriptors.md

 2. Interest Point Description
 3. Interest Point Matching
 ### SURF detection
+#### Filtering Approach
+Unlike SIFT, which uses a Gaussian pyramid, SURF employs box filters that can be computed quickly using integral images.
 **Integral Images**: are tool used to quickly and efficiently calculate the sum of values in a rectangular subset of a grid.
+This approximate the computation of box filter as Gaussian filters.

 ![[Screenshot from 2024-06-07 11-07-25.png|200]]